From SQL Injection to Shell II

 The returned value for the third bit is 1.
 The value 4 will generate a true state and the response will be delayed.

 We can keep going to dump all the bits of the first byte.
-For each bit, you will need to add the value (it the result is true) to a variable.
+For each bit, you will need to add the value (if the result is true) to a variable.
 This variable will contain the final byte, after you retrieved all its bits.

 We can put everything together in 2 loops, one for each character and one for each bit of the current character: